pw4rn3r/ECE382/labs/lab7/index.md

 ## B Functionality

 You need to fully characterize the sensor for your robot.
 Create a table and graphical plot that shows the rangefinder pulse lengths for a variety of distances from a maze wall to the front/side of your robot.
-This table/graph must be generated for three different servo positions.
-Use these values to determine how your sensor/servo pair works so you can properly use them to solve the maze.
+This table/graph should be generated for only one servo position.
+Use these values to determine how your sensor works so you can properly use it with the servo to solve the maze.

 ## A Functionality